Qadri Jamil: Political activity

 In 2012, Jamil joined with the Lebanese Communist Party and a Lebanese journalist and political figure to form a new leftist television channel, al Yassariya ("the Leftist").
 As early as 2013, the channel however closed doors, and Jamil said he was going to re-establish the project in Damascus.
-Jamil was removed from office on 29 October 2013.
+Jamil was removed from office on 29 October 2013, for leaving the country without prior permission and reportedly meeting with U.S. envoy for Syria Robert Stephen Ford to discuss proposed Geneva peace talks.

+During the Syrian civil war, Jamil headed the "Moscow Group", the Russian-supported wing of the Syrian opposition.